Meriden School: History

 According to the Australian Securities and Investment Commission, Meriden School was formally registered on 6 March 1929.

 In 1942, Meriden temporarily became the home of two schools as the Presbyterian Ladies' College (PLC), from the nearby suburb of Croydon, was occupied by the Royal Australian Air Force for the purpose of establishing a top secret Radar Unit.
 Meriden offered to accommodate the PLC boarders and the school's singing, domestic science, and physical education classes.
 In spite of the apparent happy relationship between the two schools, the PLC Principal, Dr Helen Wilkie, recommended that further integration between the two schools should not proceed, and thus at the end of 1942, Meriden indicated that it could no longer house the PLC boarders.

 In 1957, Meriden purchased Wadham Preparatory School an independent day, co-educational, preparatory school located at 9–11 Wallis Avenue, Strathfield.
 The school had been established in 1943 by Kathleen Wyndham.
 The site was used as a sub-primary campus principally for girls, but also for nursery and kindergarten boys.
 In 1967 Meriden closed the Wadham campus having purchased land for its entire junior school in Redmyre Road, Strathfield.
 After its closure, the building was demolished and two large 1970s style face-brick houses now stand in its place.

 In 1979, as with numerous other schools at the time, Meriden closed its boarding facility due to a steady decline in enrolments.

 In 1997, Meriden became an Australia public company with its own board of directors.
 Although not under the formal organisational structure of the Anglican Church, Meriden emphasises an Anglican ethos.
 Meriden has been granted exemption from using the designator "Limited" (Ref: Australian Securities and Investment Commission, Document 005320905).

-In 2015, a major construction project commenced at Meriden, involving an expansion for enlarged school grounds, the renovation of the school's Turner House wing, the construction of a new two-level sport centre with rooftop courts, and the renovation of the school's Wallis building for an improved library, hall and Year 12 common room.
+The Greenhalgh Centre for Music and Drama (named for former principal Dr Julie Greenhalgh), was opened in 2022, and a new Design and Creative Arts Building opened for use in 2025.